Pilates Tips for Better Posture with Lesley Logan

 Online Mat & Reformer Pilates Class Descriptions:

-MAT EQUIPMENT NEEDED: Your awesome self, a ball and a resistance band, or just a magic circle and a mat!
+MAT EQUIPMENT NEEDED: Your awesome self, and a mat!

 >> Wondering what mat I’m using?
 You can find out more here.

-REFORMER EQUIPMENT NEEDED: Your awesome self, a ball and a resistance band, or just a magic circle and a reformer!
+REFORMER EQUIPMENT NEEDED: Your awesome self, and a reformer!

 >> Wondering what reformer I’m using?
 You can find out more here.